climlab/climlab/README.rst

       - The ``lookup_parameter()`` method was removed in favor of using built-in xarray interpolation.
       - New class ``climlab.process.ExternalForcing()`` for arbitrary externally defined tendencies for state variables.
       - New input option ``ozone_file=None`` for radiation components, sets ozone to zero.
+      - Tested on Python 3.7.
+Builds will be available through conda-forge.

 Version 0.7.0 (released July 2018)
     New functionality, improved documentation_, and a few breaking changes to the API.